Updated Nov 5, 2021

 Using Benchmarks for Evaluating an Investment

-When evaluating an investment, a benchmark is an important tool that every investor will want to use when available.
+When evaluating an investment, a benchmark is a very valuable tool that every investor will want to use when feasible.

-This is easy for all traditional investments.
-You simply compare the past return performance to the performance of the index that most closely resembles the investments.
-For U.S. stocks, this is usually the S&P 500 index.
+This is easy for all traditional investments; investors can simply check the past performance of any investment to that of the closest benchmark.
+For U.S. stocks, this is often the S&P 500 index.

-My Look More rule is simply that if income from a rental property is around 10% of the cost of the property, I’ll look more.
+My Look More rule is simply that if income from a rental property is near 5% to 10% of the cost of the property, I’ll look more.